 When should I plan a styled shoot?

-If you are just starting your business or planning your first styled shoot then there are definitely times of year to avoid!
+If you are just starting your business or planning your first styled shoot, then there are times of year to avoid!

 Submitting your styled shoot

-You should already have an idea about where you want to be published before you start the process of submitting.
-But what I will say on this is really treat each submission personally.
+Before starting the submission process, you should know where you want to be published.
+But I will say to treat each submission personally.

-Submitting to multiple blogs at the same time is a BIG NOPE.
+Submitting to multiple blogs at the same time is a BIG NO.

 Don’t do it.

-You won’t win friends at the publishing platforms if you’ve submitted to another platform at the same time, it can get a bit awkward and no one likes to play second fiddle should your first choice come back accepting your shoot.
-So aim for one blog at a time and honour the individual exclusivity clauses.
+You won’t win friends at the publishing platforms if you’ve submitted to another platform simultaneously.
+It can get a bit awkward, and no one likes to play second fiddle should your first choice come back accepting your shoot.
+So, you should aim for one blog at a time and honour the individual exclusivity clauses.

-During this submission process it’s important to remember the team and ensure you’re keeping them up-to-date and in the loop.
-We usually share some sneak peeks images with them for use on social media.
-These images are usually just a little hint of the shoot and styling – it’s vital to keep exclusivity for the blog that publishes the full shoot.
+It is important to keep the team up-to-date during this submission process.
+We usually share some sneak peek images with them for use on social media.
+These images are usually just a hint of the shoot and styling, keeping exclusivity for the blog that publishes the whole shoot.

-I will say however that if your hosting a shoot at your venue, I would negotiate an immediate 10-15 images that you can start using on your own website and third-party platforms – waiting for embargoed images to be released can takes months and you’re wasting precious time if not being able to use for your own marketing.
+However, if you’re hosting a shoot at your venue, I would negotiate an immediate 10-15 images you can use on your website and third-party platforms.
+Waiting for embargoed images to be released can take months.
+You’re wasting precious time if you cannot use them for marketing.

 Include credits when sharing images with the team so everyone can easily share on social media!